Exhibitor Welcome & Set-Up Instructions

 Each exhibitor will receive four (4) badges.
 They will be placed at your assigned Table the first day you exhibit.
 Please wear when on site.
 If you have questions please visit the Onsite Registration desk, located inside main entrance of the building on Halsted Street.

-Table assignments will be posted online after March 1, 2017.
+Table assignments will be posted online about a week prior to the event.

 FamilyFarmed has limited space to receive items prior to the Festival.
 If you need to ship banners or a SMALL box ahead, YOU MUST contact Gabby Baldassari at firstname.lastname@example.org to confirm.